lilkhoa/OS-assignment-extension/README.md

 Where:
 - `priority` is the priority value of the process.
 It is used by the MLQ scheduler.
 - `niceness` is used by CFS scheduler (range -20 to 10, lower value = higher priority).
+- When comparing CFS and MLQ, it is important to assign values to `priority` and `niceness` appropriately (the smaller the `priority` and `niceness`, the higher the process priority).

 Each process in file input/proc/<process_name> is defined as:
 ```